 Can dog warts be spread to other dogs?

-Dog warts cannot be transmitted to any other animals, it can only be spread by a dog to another dog.
-Once a dog has contracted a specific strain of the canine papillomavirus, the dog becomes immune to contracting that particular type of dog warts again, but is not immune to any of the other, different strains of the canine papillomavirus.
+Dog warts cannot be transmitted to any other animals.
+A dog can only spread it to another dog.
+Once a dog has contracted a specific strain of the canine papillomavirus, the dog becomes immune to contracting that particular type of dog warts again.
+Importantly, it is not immune to any of the other different strains of the canine papillomavirus.

 What are the best ways to prevent dog warts from spreading?

-- If you see that a dog has warts anywhere on their body, do not let your dog play with that dog or use any toys, equipment, or bowls that the dog who has warts has used.
+- If you see that a dog has warts anywhere on its body, do not let your dog play with that dog.
+Do not let him use any toys, equipment, or bowls that the dog who has warts has used.

-- If your dog’s skin is damaged or compromised in any way, whether it be a minor scratch or deep abrasion, it is best to keep your dog away from any areas that other dogs visit or play, such as dog parks, doggy daycare, groomers, boarders, pet stores, etc., in order to best prevent any kind of papillomavirus from entering the dog’s system through their weakened skin.
+- If your dog’s skin is damaged or compromised in any way, whether it be a minor scratch or deep abrasion, keep your dog away from any areas that other dogs visit or play.
+These include dog parks, doggy daycare, groomers, boarders, pet stores, etc. This prevents any papillomavirus from entering the dog’s system through their weakened skin.

-- If your dog has warts or any kind, on any area of their body, keep the dog away from other dogs and away from all areas that other dogs visit and play until all the warts have fully cleared up on their own or have been treated and cleared up by you and/or your veterinarian.
+- If your dog has warts of any kind on any area of its body, keep the dog away from other dogs.
+Also, keep them away from all areas that other dogs visit and play with until all warts have fully cleared up on their own or have been treated and cleared up by you and/or your veterinarian.

-- Feed your dog a natural, well-balanced, high-quality diet (homemade, human grade foods are best), if needed add additional supplements and immune boosters in order to always ensure that your dog is in optimal health which will in-turn, cause their immune system to be strong enough to fight off most viruses, including canine papillomavirus, on its own.
+- Feed your dog a natural, well-balanced, high-quality diet (homemade, human-grade foods are best).
+If needed, add additional supplements and immune boosters always to ensure that your dog is in optimal health.
+This will, in turn, cause their immune system to be strong enough to fight off most viruses, including canine papillomavirus, on its own.

 - Never over-vaccinate your dog.
-Too many vaccinations will compromise a dog’s immune system, making it much more difficult for the dog to fight of viruses, such as those that cause warts.
+Too many vaccinations will compromise a dog’s immune system, making it much more difficult for the dog to fight off viruses.
+That includes those that cause warts.
 Talk to a holistic veterinarian to learn more about this topic and what you can do to prevent over-vaccination.

-In conclusion, because the visible warts that are caused by canine papillomavirus commonly take a month or two to show up after the dog has been infected with the virus, this allows much opportunity for a dog who has a papillomavirus to spread the virus around to many locations from which other dogs could pick the virus up, long before their owners even know the dog has a papillomavirus.
+In conclusion, visible warts caused by canine papillomavirus commonly take a month or two to show up after the dog has been infected with the virus.
+This allows much opportunity for a dog who has papillomavirus to spread the virus around to many locations from which other dogs could pick the virus up.
+This occurs long before their owners even know the dog has papillomavirus.

-The best way to prevent a dog from contracting this disorder is to always keep your dog in tip-top shape, observe other dogs for any signs of warts, and practice great hygiene and health-habits with your dog while in your home, yard, and anywhere that you and your dog may roam.
+The best way to prevent a dog from contracting this disorder is always to keep your dog in tip-top shape.
+Combine that with observing other dogs for any signs of warts.
+Also, practice great hygiene and healthy habits with your dog while in your home, yard, and anywhere you and your dog may roam.